Jayurp/Rockers---Frontend/README.md

 This file was added as a project-specific guide without modifying the existing root `README.md`.

+NOTE: This project does not use .env file for the simplicity of the project and all the important variables are hardcoded.

 ## Tech Stack

 - React 19